 Identifying and qualifying patients to participate in clinical trials of our product candidates is critical to our success.
 The timing of our clinical trials depends on our ability to recruit patients to participate as well as the completion of required follow-up periods.
 Patients may be unwilling to participate in our gene therapy clinical trials because of negative publicity from adverse events related to the biotechnology or gene therapy fields, competitive clinical trials for similar patient populations, clinical trials in product candidates employing our vectors, the existence of current treatments or for other reasons.
 In addition, the indications that we are currently targeting and may in the future target are rare diseases, which may limit the pool of patients that may be enrolled in our ongoing or planned clinical trials.
 The timeline for recruiting patients, conducting studies and obtaining regulatory approval of our product candidates may be delayed, including as a result of the ongoing COVID-19 pandemic, which could result in increased costs, delays in advancing our product candidates, delays in testing the effectiveness of our product candidates or termination of the clinical trials altogether.
-For example, as a result of the COVID-19 pandemic, patient enrollment and dosing has been paused in our Phase 2 clinical trial of AVR-RD-01, the investigator-sponsored clinical trial of AVR-RD-04 and our Phase 1/2 clinical trial of AVR-RD-02, and certain data collection has been delayed for the investigator-sponsored Phase 1 and company-sponsored Phase 2 clinical trials of AVR-RD-04.
+For example, as a result of the COVID-19 pandemic, patient enrollment and dosing was temporarily paused in our Phase 2 clinical trial of AVR-RD-01, the investigator-sponsored clinical trial of AVR-RD-04 and our Phase 1/2 clinical trial of AVR-RD-02, and certain data collection has been delayed for the investigator-sponsored Phase 1 and Company-sponsored Phase 2 clinical trials of AVR-RD-01 and the investigator-sponsored clinical trial of AVR-RD-04.
+While patient enrollment and dosing activities have begun to resume, there could be additional pauses in the future as a result of the COVID-19 pandemic or other factors.

 We may not be able to identify, recruit and enroll a sufficient number of patients, or those with required or desired characteristics, to complete our clinical trials in a timely manner.
 For example, in 2017, the ongoing investigator-sponsored Phase 1 clinical trial of AVR-RD-01 encountered delays in the enrollment of patients due to delays in identifying patients for enrollment and the evaluation of information from screened potential trial participants.
-In 2019, we encountered delays in the enrollment of patients in the company-sponsored Phase 1/2 clinical trial of AVR-RD-02 for Gaucher disease.
+In 2019, we encountered delays in the enrollment of patients in the Company-sponsored Phase 1/2 clinical trial of AVR-RD-02 for Gaucher disease.
 While a number of patients had been identified for the Phase 1/2 clinical trial, we encountered patient pre-screening failures that impacted the commencement of enrollment.